 Here is a step by step guide on how we advise to measure the impact.

-Note: A LOT of the advice in this post is general and can be applied to experiments with other listing’s attributes (icon, screenshots, etc.) or even to other A/B tests.
+Note: A LOT of the advice in this post is general and can be applied to experiments with other listing’s attributes (icon, screenshots, feature graphic, etc.) or even to other A/B tests.
 But this post has a specific focus on Google experiments with the video attribute.

 What kind of impact can you expect on conversion rate?

 We’ve had several clients that saw their conversion rate increase when adding a new promotional video for your Android app.

 Sometimes they already had a video on the Play Store, and sometimes they were not using video yet.